Bob Dylan's Greatest Hits: Content

-Greatest Hits presented Dylan's first appearance on records after his praised Blonde on Blonde double-LP of May 1966 and his motorcycle accident of that summer.
+Greatest Hits presented Dylan's first appearance on record after his praised Blonde on Blonde double-LP of May 1966 and his motorcycle accident of that summer.
 With no activity by Dylan since the end of his recent world tour, and no new recordings on the immediate horizon (the sessions that would in part be released in June 1975 as The Basement Tapes were still months away), Columbia wanted new product to continue to capitalize on Dylan's commercial appeal, so released Bob Dylan's Greatest Hits, the label's first Dylan compilation.

 Greatest Hits serves as Dylan's de facto singles collection for the 1960s.
 With the exception of "The Times They Are a-Changin'", "It Ain't Me Babe", and "Mr. Tambourine Man", all tracks on this album were released as 45 rpm singles in the United States during that decade.
 Several of the non-single tracks had been hit cover versions for other groups; in 1963 "Blowin' in the Wind" became a No. 2 hit single for Peter, Paul and Mary, and in 1965 Dylan's original recording made it to No. 9 as a single release in the United Kingdom.

-In 1965 a truncated rock and roll version of "Mr. Tambourine Man" had been a No. 1 hit for The Byrds in the summer, and the Turtles took a folk-rock version of "It Ain't Me Babe" to No. 8.
+In summer 1965, The Byrds had a No. 1 hit with a truncated rock and roll version of "Mr. Tambourine Man", and the Turtles took a folk-rock version of "It Ain't Me Babe" to No. 8.
 "Just Like a Woman" had also been a No. 10 UK hit for Manfred Mann.
 The remaining six tracks all made the Billboard Top 40 in 1965 and 1966.
 "Positively 4th Street" was the only single of the collection not released on a long-playing album, having been recorded during the sessions for Highway 61 Revisited.
 Despite charting in both the US and UK, the 1965 standalone single "Can You Please Crawl Out Your Window?" was not included in the compilation.

-When this album was remastered for its 1999 issue on compact disc 30 years later, a slightly longer alternative mix of "Positively 4th Street" was substituted for the original single version.
+When this album was remastered for its compact disc 1999 issue, a slightly longer alternative mix of "Positively 4th Street" was substituted for the original single version.
 In 2003, this album was released along with Dylan's two other greatest hits compilations in one four-disc boxed set, as Greatest Hits Volumes I–III.

 An audiophile version of the album was released in August 2012, mastered by Steve Hoffman for the Audio Fidelity label as a 24-kt gold-plated CD.
 This disc is a limited edition of 5,000 individually numbered copies.
 Like the 1999 remaster, this CD contains a longer version of "Positively 4th Street."